 Djuret.
 This small restaurant is on Gamla Stan, and it has the best steaks I’ve eaten in Stockholm.
 The chef and I share a last name, so it gets another plus for that.
 Also great: Mäster Anders on Kungsholmen, AG – also on Kungsholmen and Grill downtown.

 I love hamburgers.
 I think I’ve tried hamburgers at all the places that claim to have the best burgers in town (AG, Pubologi, Ruby, etc).

 AG.
 A great restaurant on Kungsholmen.
 They have fantastic hamburgers.
 They also have great steaks.
 Also great: Texas Burger Company.
 One of the biggest hamburger chains.
 At least 30% more expensive than Max, McDonald’s, etc – but they’re hamburgers are in my opinion great.
 They have a 300 gram hamburger, which is my favorite.

 Matdistriketet – a tiny restaurant on Rådmansgatan.
 It has an amazing, healthy buffet at lunch, which is great for vegetarians and people like me who like to eat a lot of meat and fish.
 Highly recommended.
 Zocalo – That’s my restaurant.
 I eat lunch at Zocalo maybe 3-4 times a week (the other days I eat at Matdistriktet).
 Healthy and great food in my humble opinion.
 The most central location is at Klarabergsgatan 29 (by Sergels Torg).

 For sushi I have three recommendations depending on your mood.

-  Of course I can only recommend my own restaurant, Serrano.
+Of course I can only recommend my own restaurant, Zocalo.
 Our food is a fusion of Mexican and American food.
 We sell burritos, quesadillas, sallads and nachos.
 Good, healthy and inexpensive.